gromalin/docker-openNCP/TSAM-Sync/README.md

     # Database password
     MYSQL_ENV_MYSQL_ROOT_PASSWORD=password
-    Create the container for the openNCP TSAM Syncronizer

 Create a container linking it to the database and passing the variables from the env.list file